blastcloud/guzzler-docs/docs/roadmap/readme.md

                     ]
                 ])
                 ->cookies([
-                    'vendor-cookie' => faker()->text(24)
+                    'vendor-cookie' => $this->faker->text(24)
                 ])
                 ->headers([
                     'Content-Type' => 'application/json'
-                ])
+                    // Any other headers specified in the spec doc are auto-generated ])
         );

         // Under the hood, build an expectation based on the specification, on fields
         // that are marked as required.
         $this->guzzler->expects($this->once())
-            ->validate(‘custom.endpoint.verb’);
+            ->validate(‘vendor.endpoint.verb’);
     }
 }
 ```

+Just to clarify what is being shown above, both the `validate()` method and the `drive()` function both take the name of the vendor specified in the `drive.json` file, then the specific endpoint in question, followed by the verb or status code that should be either expected or returned.

+The real benefit of auto-generating data according to spec is that we are then "contract testing", meaning we are testing based on the "promise" offered to us by the external service owner.
+That way, we can both dynamically use realistic responses, but we are also following the mantra "Don't mock what you don't own" and replacing it with "Mock what you are guaranteed in a contract".

 ## Road Test

-Finally, I imagine a code coverage report for endpoint usage on an API.
-Ideally, a developer can specify what endpoints they want to cover from the defined specifications, and this report would listen for “drives”, or generated responses, for the specified endpoints.
+Finally, I'd like to build out an automated way to prove our code is handling all important interactions with a service we care to support.
+This would be most like a code coverage report for endpoint usage on an API.
+Ideally, a developer can specify what endpoints they want to cover from the defined specifications, and this report would listen for "drives” - generated responses - for the specified endpoints.
 It would keep track of which ones are used and which are not, and generate an HTML report of which endpoints were not used but were supposed to be.

 This idea is inspired very heavily by PHPUnit’s HTML coverage report.
-And I think

-- [ ] The idea here is very much inspired by PHPUnit's HTML coverage report.
+And I think a similar "coverage" rating based on those responses handled by a successful test could be extremely helpful for mission critical systems.

+The following are "wants" for `Road Test`:
-- [ ] By default, every response type in the spec should be handled at some point in the test suite.
+- By default, every response type in the spec should be handled at some point in the test suite, but additional data in the `drive.json` file can specify what endpoints the report should require for any given API.
-- [ ] I'd also like to create a coverage report spec that is meant to be used by other languages too in the same way that the JUnit spec or clover specs are generic XML coverage specs.
+- Create a coverage report spec that is meant to be used by other languages and environments in the same way that the JUnit spec or clover specs are generic XML coverage specs.
+This includes:
-  - [ ] Endpoints / status codes covered are only included if the test it was injected into passes
+  - Endpoints / status codes covered are only included if the response was injected into passing tests (green)
-  - [ ] Only a handful of failure status codes are "recommended" for every endpoint, and those are the same ones currently outlined in the "examples" page of the documentation
+  - Only a handful of failure status codes are "recommended" for every endpoint, but more can be added via the `drive.json` or just simply used in a test.
+The default responses are outlined in the [examples](/examples/#testing-failure-scenarios) page of the documentation as minimum required.